TrebledJ/trebledj.github.io/content/posts/infosec/output-invariant-prompt-injection/2025-05-09-output-invariant-prompt-injection.md

 Advantages:

-- Black-Box
+* Black-Box
-	- Applicable to red team scenarios, black-box pentest engagements, poorly documented environments, etc.
+	* Applicable to red team scenarios, black-box pentest engagements, poorly documented environments, etc.
 * Opsec-Friendly
 	* Unlikely to trip alerts or unintentionally trigger commands/functions.
 	* Short, low textual overhead.
 * Blind Prompt Injection
-	* Allows detection of prompt injection even if LLM output is not returned in a HTTP or out-of-band response.
-(At minimum, the HTTP or out-of-band should return a boolean true/false response.)
+	* Allows detection of prompt injection even if LLM output is not returned in an HTTP or out-of-band response.
 * Easy to Automate
 	* Left as an exercise for the reader.

 Limitations:

-- Input fields may have special parsing rules which highlight keywords.
+* Input fields may have special parsing rules which highlight keywords.
 For instance, a search query may discard stop words ("the", "is", "a") and focus on keywords instead.
-- Time-based testing is dependent on various factors, including the AI's initial prompt/task, the implementation, and server hardware.
+* Time-based testing is dependent on various factors, including the AI's initial prompt/task, the implementation, and server hardware.

 Detections and Mitigations

-- Left as an exercise for the reader.
+* Left as an exercise for the reader.

-### Further Resources

-Here's a collection of other resources / links I found useful:

-- [Protect AI: AI Exploits](https://github.com/protectai/ai-exploits), a collection of various CVEs and practical attacks against vendors and libraries.
-- [Prompt Injection Defences](https://github.com/tldrsec/prompt-injection-defenses), a collection of research and tools for defending against prompt injection.